amomen9/PostgreSQL/pgpool/Part IV fix some glitches for Ubuntu.md

 ```

-#### Periodically check for unix domain socket files' symbolic links (Every Node)
+#### 37. Periodically check for unix domain socket files' symbolic links (Every Node)

-#### Periodically check for the VIP (Every Node)
+#### 38. Periodically check for the VIP (Every Node)

-#### Periodically fix the mode for PGDATA directory (Every Node)
+#### 39. Periodically fix the mode for PGDATA directory (Every Node)

 For these two above, we create a service to be periodically triggered by a timer.
  The service executes two scripts.

-1. Sometimes, the unix domain socket file is misplaced in another location.
+1. Sometimes, the UNIX domain socket file is misplaced in another location.
  This causes for example the `psql -p 9999` command (or any other client) for connecting to the pgpool proxy to fail.
- Thats's why we create a symbolic link for the socket file in a place that this command thinks it should
+ That is why we create a symbolic link for the socket file in a place that this command thinks it should
  look for.
 The name of the script for this is `unix_domain_sockets_repair.sh`.

 This script is as follows: